cacology/characters/text/137-140_An_Haranguer/An_Haranguer_138.md

 Argument rather than his Tongue, and main-\
 tain both s*ides at his own Charge; for he will\
 tell you what you will s*ay, though, perhaps,\
-he does not intende to give you leave.
+he does not intend to give you leave.
 He\
 lugs Men by the Ears, as they correct Children\
 in [i] Scotland, [i] and will make them tingle, while\
 he talks with them, as s*ome s*ay they will do,\
-whena  Man is talked of in his Abs*ence.
+when a  Man is talked of in his Abs*ence.
 When\
 he talks to a Man, he comes up clos*e to him,\
 and like an old Solider lets fly in his Face, or\
 claps the Bore of his Pis*tol to his Ear, and\